tripu/Vita/doc/logic.md

 * There are absurd questions.
   * &ldquo;Do you prefer a universe with, or without a god?&rdquo;
-* There are dishones questions one can (should) ignore altogether.
+* There are dishonest questions one can (should) ignore altogether.